elastio/bon/website/guide/patterns/into-conversions.md

 # `Into` conversions

-Here we'll discuss in more detail the cases when ["Into conversions" section](../overview#into-conversions) on the general overview page.
+This is the continuation of the ["Into conversions" section](../overview#into-conversions) from the general overview page.
+We'll discuss the caveats of enabling the `Into` conversions.

 ## How `bon` solves this problem